Medical Policy: 07.01.35

 Original Effective Date: January 2007

-Reviewed: February 2016
+Reviewed: February 2021

-Revised: February 2016
+Revised: February 2021

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Interspinous implants are intended to restrict painful motion while otherwise enabling normal motion.
 The devices, also known as spacers, distract the spinous processes and restrict extension.
 Theoretically, this enlarges the neural foramen in patients with spinal stenosis and neurogenic claudication.

 Current evidence is insufficient to permit conclusions about whether any beneficial effect from interspinous process distraction or interlaminar stabilization spacers provides a significant advantage over surgical decompression, which is the current standard of care for surgical treatment of lumbar spinal stenosis.
 In addition, the complication rates and reoperation rates for these spacers compared with those of decompression surgery is unknown.

-The following interspinous fixation devices have received clearance to market by the U.S. Food and Drug Administration (FDA):
+The following interspinous fixation devices have received clearance to market by the U.S. Food and Drug Administration (FDA).